zspann/cssi-prework-javascript-string-lab/README.md

 4. Press the "l33t It" button and you'll see the encoder just returns the original `userString`.

 5. Open `encoder.js`.
 Follow the instructions in the comments to add code that translates `userString` into basic l33t before it is returned.

+6. Run `learn` to make sure the function passes the tests!